 - After cleaning air pre-heater assembly, blow dry. - Install new quad ring (4).
 Before inserting quad ring in air pre-heater block, a light coat of oil should be applied.
 NOTE: Make sure quad ring is properly seated in block before proceeding (see page 40 for clarification). - Apply a light coat of oil to the shaft of the new nozzle assembly (3).
-Carefully insert new nozzle assembly (3) through the quad ring and into the block.
-Hand tighten gently. - Check alignment of ignitors and adjust if necessary (see page 39).
+Carefully insert new nozzle assembly (3) through the quad ring and into the block and tighten securely. - Check alignment of ignitors and adjust if necessary (see page 39).

-8. Re-install O-rings and Plunger
+8. Replace O-rings and Plunger

-- Insert 1/4" o-ring (10) and 11/16" o-ring (11) into the air pre-heater block (5). - Insert plunger into air pre-heater block spring end first.
+- Insert a new 1/4" o-ring (10) and a new 11/16" o-ring (11) into the air pre-heater block (5). - Insert new Viton insert (14) into the end of the plunger (15) and place new spring (13) on the end of the plunger.
+Insert plunger into air pre-heater block spring end first.

-9. Re-install Cartridge Heater
+9. Replace Cartridge Heater